Cumberland City Council acknowledges the significant and lasting impact that abuse can have on children and young people.

 - If you think a child or young person is at risk of harm from abuse or neglect, contact the Child Protection Helpline on 132 111

-- For private and confidential telephone counselling for people aged 5 - 25 years, contact the Kids Helpline on 1800 55 1800
+- For private and confidential telephone counselling for people aged 5 to 25 years, contact the Kids Helpline on 1800 55 1800

 Council's Child Protection Framework